‘John Wick’ and ‘The Crow’ are both great movies that share some striking similarities.

 In The Crow, Eric Draven and his fiancée, Shelly, are murdered in their apartment by a gang of goons who break in the night before Halloween, aka ‘Devil’s Night.’
 Eric is shot then pushed out a window, while Shelly is further tortured and raped before dying.

-John Wick, we learn, is a legendary former assassin who worked for a Russian mafia gang.
-John had left his hit-man life behind when he fell in love and and got married.
+John Wick, we learn, is a legendary former assassin who worked for a Russian mafia gang but had left his hit-man life behind when he fell in love and got married.
 But after his dog is killed, he rips up the concrete floor in his basement, literally unburying the guns and gold of his former life, and is thus “reborn” as the single-minded killer he once was.

 3.)
-Hero spends the rest of the movie exacting revenge on his killers.
+The Hero spends the rest of the movie exacting revenge on his killers.

 In The Crow, Eric tracks down his killers – T-Bird, Tin Tin, Funboy and Skank, and picks them off one by one.

-In John Wick, John tracks down the puppy killing goons – one of whom is the son of a Russian crime boss (John’s former employer) – and picks them off, along with a lot of other people who get in his way.
+In John Wick, John tracks down the puppy-killing goons – one of whom is the son of John’s former employer – and picks them off, along with a lot of other people who get in his way.

 4.)
-Hero’s revenge killings extend to a larger ring of criminals, ultimately leading to a take-down of a crime network.
+The Hero’s revenge killings extend to a larger ring of criminals, ultimately leading to a take-down of a sprawling crime network.

 In The Crow, T-Bird’s gang answers to a larger network led by a kingpin named Top Dollar.
 By the end of the movie, Eric has killed Top Dollar and his whole gang, ending a spree of arson and other crimes that have been plaguing the city.